 Let’s face it, completely cutting sugar out of our diets is tough work!

-Modern food companies LOVE to jam their products full of sugar and salt because it lights up pleasure receptors in the brain and makes the food “taste good”.
-Well, when your body becomes addicted to these sugary treats it is going to have a hard time adjusting to healthier foods which will allow your body to thrive.
+Modern food companies LOVE to jam their products full of sugar and salt, because it lights up pleasure receptors in the brain and makes the food “taste good”.
+Well, when your body becomes addicted to these sugary treats, it is going to have a hard time adjusting to healthier foods which will allow your body to thrive.
+Sugar is food crack.

 So it’s important to find yourself some healthier alternatives that will still scratch that itch.
-Fruits will do that trick!
+Fruits can do that trick!
 Load up on them.
-Frozen fruits are cheap and taste great in smoothies or healthier sugar-free cereals.
-Yet a simple apple, banana or bag of grapes make a great snack in a pinch as well.
-Cook up some sweet potato wedges if you’d enjoy a hint of sweetness with your dinner.
+Frozen fruits are cheap and taste great in smoothies or oatmeal.
+Yet a simple apple, banana or bag of grapes makes for a great snack in a pinch as well.
+Try cooking up some sweet potato wedges or carrots if you’d enjoy a hint of sweetness with your dinner.

 Tip #3 – Watch That Sodium!

-According to the Center for Disease Control and Prevention, the average North American individual is eating at least 50% more sodium in their diet than the recommended limit.
+According to the Center for Disease Control and Prevention, the average North American is eating at least 50% more sodium in their diet than the recommended amount.
 Very high amounts of sodium are found in bread, processed foods, canned foods, and cheeses.
-The recommended daily intake is about 2300mg for an adult but most are eating closer to 3400mg or above.
+The recommended daily intake is about 2300mg for an adult, but most are eating closer to 3400mg or above.

-This wouldn’t be such a terrible fact for the average person if it also wasn’t coupled with the fact that the average North American is also consuming only half of the recommended daily amounts of potassium!
+This wouldn’t be such a terrible fact for the average person, if it also wasn’t for the fact that most North Americans are also consuming only half of the recommended daily amount of potassium!
 Potassium is found mostly in plant foods.
 Potatoes, leafy greens, beans, and other veggies/fruits are all abundant sources of potassium.
 The recommended daily intake for potassium is 4700mg per day but most are only consuming about 2640mg per day at average.

 This is important because these are both considered electrolytes in our bodies and our bodies work hard to keep those electrolytes in balance.
 An imbalance in electrolytes within the body can lead to cardiac issues like irregular heartbeats, high blood pressure, increased heart rate, lethargy or muscle spasms.
-So eat lots of veggies and keep that sodium minimized where possible!
+So eat a lot of veggies and keep that sodium to a minimum whenever possible!

-If you can follow these 3 rules for healthy eating then you’ve already made a great start towards living a healthier lifestyle and becoming a better version of yourself.
-The version of yourself that you never even knew you needed to be!
+If you can follow these 3 rules for healthy eating, then you’ve already made a great start towards living a healthier lifestyle and becoming a better version of yourself.
+The version of yourself that you had never even known that you wanted to be!
 Good luck and happy munching.